jplusplus/newsworthycharts/README.rst

 ---------
 - next

+  - Allow (and recommend) using Matplotlib 3.
+This may affect how some charts are rendered.
-  - Don't highlight diff outside either series extreme end
+  - Don't highlight diff outside either series' extreme ends.

 - 1.2.1